microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/dailyuserinsightmetricsroot-list-usercount.md

 ---
-title: "List userCountMetrics"
+title: "List daily userCount"
-description: "Get a list of the userCountMetric objects and their properties."
+description: "Get a list of the daily userCountMetric objects and their properties."
 author: "srutto"
 ms.localizationpriority: medium
 ms.prod: "identity-and-access-reports"